humdrum-tools/humdrum-documentation/tool/encode/index.md

 time between one key-onset and the next key-onset provides a better estimate of the nominal musical duration of a note than the actual held duration.
-The variable `DEL` contains the *difference between successive key-onset times* \-- expressed in MIDI clock ticks.
+The variable `DEL` contains the *difference between successive key-onset times* &mdash; expressed in MIDI clock ticks.
 Values of `DEL` may range from 0 upward.
 For a tempo of 60 beats per minute, inter-onset durations of one second correspond to `DEL` values of about 100.